ismaeljouhariperez/videoclub/README.md

 ## Contributing

 We are open to contributions!
-If you have ideas or improvements for Videoclub, please contact us at `[your-email]` to discuss how you can contribute.
+If you have ideas or improvements for Videoclub, please contact us to discuss how you can contribute.
 We appreciate prior communication to align contributions with our project vision.

 ## Credits